 For experienced doctors, inserting your dental implants should be a relatively painless procedure.
-But as any surgery goes, there is some discomfort to be expected, mostly after the procedure and when the numbness and sedation wears off.
+Some discomfort to be expected, mostly after the implant procedure and when the numbness and sedation wear off.